chainlist/svelte-syncable/README.md

 ]);
 ```

-Use your store value as every other svelte store value
+Use your store value as every other svelte store observables
 ```html
 // Component.svelte
 <script>